 The “Free at Sea” Offer May Still Cost Gratuities

 One of the big draws to Norwegian has been their “Free at Sea” offer.
-You book a cabin and depending on the room you book, you can get a number of perks for free.
-The free perks include everything from shore excursion credit to alcohol packages to wi-fi.
+You book a cabin and you can get the regular bare-bones fare, or you can get a number of perks included for a slightly fare.
+The perks include everything from shore excursion credit to alcohol packages to wi-fi.

 One thing to watch out for is gratuity.
-If you select an option that has gratuity — like the alcoholic drink package — then you still have to pay this amount.
-For instance, the drink package is normally $99 per person, per day.
+If you select an option that typically has gratuity — like the alcoholic drink package — then you still have to pay this amount.
+For instance, the drink package is normally $109 per person, per day.
 But it also has a 20% gratuity on top of that.
-So even with the free drinks offer, you’re paying almost $20 per day.
-A couple on a weeklong cruise would pay a total of about $280 in gratuities on the free drink offer.
+So even with the free drinks offer, you’re paying around $20 per day.
+A couple on a weeklong cruise would pay a total of about $300 in gratuities on the free drink offer.

 Keep this in mind.
 You’re still getting a good deal as far as a drink package for $20, but it might be an added expense you didn’t realize you’d have to pay.